Nathanjms/log-to-table-extension/README.md

-# Laravel Log Viewer
+# Log to Table (Laravel & More)

-View your Laravel Logs in a easy-to-read table, with filters and pagination.
+View your Log files in a easy-to-read table, with filters and pagination.
+Works with Laravel logs out the box, with the ability to add more regex patterns for other .log files.

 ## Features

 - Find and list your `.log` files automatically and open them directly in a table.
 - Easy to navigate table, with pagination and filters to search on date, severity and message
+- Add custom regex to match different log formats, no longer just Laravel!
 - ...more to come (make an issue if you have a request!)

 ### A button (and command) to open when you are in a `.log` file: